Vexatos/Computronics/src/main/resources/assets/computronics/doc/tis3d/computronics/en_US/item/tape_reader_module.md

 ![Storage issues no more.](item:computronics:computronics.modules.tis3d@1)

-The Tape Reader Module can interface with an adjacent Tape Drive, allowing data to be written to and read from the Cassette Tape inside. it also allows playing music from the tape provided the data on the tape is encoded as [DFPWM](http://wiki.vex.tty.sh/dfpwm).
+The Tape Reader Module can interface with an adjacent Tape Drive, allowing data to be written to and read from the Cassette Tape inside.
+It also allows playing music from the tape provided the data on the tape is encoded as [DFPWM](http://wiki.vex.tty.sh/dfpwm).

 Tapes come in varying lengths from 2 to 128 minutes, and can be used to store any type of information (storage space is roughly the number of minutes of DFPWM-encoded sound the tape can record divided by 4, in megabytes).